-The T2A Alliance, which support T2A’s programme of work, is a coalition of 14 leading criminal justice, health and youth charities.
+The T2A Alliance, which support T2A’s programme of work, is an alliance of leading criminal justice, social justice charities and social enterprises.

-The vice chair is Debbie Pippard, Head of Programmes at Barrow Cadbury Trust.
-The programme is managed by Max Rutherford, Criminal Justice Programme at Barrow Cadbury Trust.
+The vice chair is Debbie Pippard, Director of Programmes at Barrow Cadbury Trust.
+The programme is managed by Laurie Hunte, Criminal Justice Programme Manager at Barrow Cadbury Trust.